SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are aware of the relevance of distribution along with its activities.
-Building on the principles of the value chain, students understand the significance of distribution management and how to use it strategically.
+Upon completing this course, alumni are aware of the relevance of distribution along with its activities.
+Building on the principles of the value chain, alumni understand the significance of distribution management and how to use it strategically.
 They are familiar with the typical challenges of developing, implementing and maintaining strategic and operative distribution structures.
 They comprehend the basic principles and concepts (e.g., value proposition, customer relationships, types of distribution channels, customer segmentation and aligning distribution structures), as well as how these are implemented in practice.

 Superior module: